NGOKrooz/Number-Guessing-Game/README.md

 Also introduced constants for difficulty levels to avoid magic numbers and improve clarity.

 📍Lesson: Clean code, function structure, input validation, game logic.

+✅ Day 4: Scoreboard with File Handling
+What I Did:

+🎯 Added a scoreboard to my number guessing game!

+Display previous scores at the start using display_scoreboard().

+Save the player's name, result (Won/Lost), and number of attempts used with save_score().

+Used Python's os.path.exists() to check if the score file exists.

+Used with open() for safe reading and writing to scoreboard.txt.

+📚 What I Learned:

+File I/O (reading/writing to files).

+Appending and formatting strings for logs.

+How to persist data across game sessions.

+Importance of clean functions and modular code.